Almshouses in N postcode area

 In 1770 the Clothworkers Company built eight new almshouses, on the east side of Frog Lane, to replace the Whitefriars Almshouses, which had been bequeathed to the Company in 1540 by Margaret, Countess of Kent.
 (In 1560 Lady Anne Packington had gifted the Company lands and properties in Islington.)

-The almshouses had been built as one 2-storey
+The almshouses had been built as one

-mounted on it above the two central doors.
+Company mounted on it above the two central doors.
 Also known as Kent's

-Almshouses, they were occupied by the widows of Freemen of the Company, each of whom had two rooms and a garden of their own.
+Almshouses, they were occupied by the widows of Freemen of the Company,

 In 1835 each widow received an annual stipend of